justinas2314/AutomatedDiscordRichPresence/README.md

 # AutomatedDiscordRichPresence
 Create custom Discord Rich Presences that toggle on while a certain app is running.
+### Not Actively Maintained
+Though at a certain point this used to work, I have not updated it in 4 years and do not guarantee that it still does.
 # Disclaimers
 This is not a 'serious' project.
 I am doing this because I've started learning Rust and wanted to write something in it.
 So don't expect the code to make sense.
 Only works on Windows.